 Gender- and institutional perspective

-This course can be used in the context of gender: why are women still earning less than men?
-We can give a special focus to biases and stereotypes.
-For PhD students and postdocs: how can we play this playing field more successfully?
+This course can be used in the context of gender and diversity: why are women still earning less than men?
+We can give a particular focus to biases and stereotypes.
+For PhD students and post-docs: how can we play this playing field more successfully?
 For PIs: How can we change the playing field towards fairer negotiations and do we want this at all?
 Other workshops with relevance to gender and diversity are: Staff selection, biases and stereotypes, Intercultural communication and awareness, Women and career and Women in leadership.